 Housing costs in Westport are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Westport is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Westport is a town of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Westport who work in office and administrative support (12.29%), sales jobs (10.82%) and management occupations (9.72%).
+Unlike some towns, Westport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Westport are a mix of both white- and blue-collar jobs.
+Overall, Westport is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Westport who work in office and administrative support (12.29%), sales jobs (10.82%), and management occupations (9.72%).

 Also of interest is that Westport has more people living here who work in computers and math than 95% of the places in the US.

-Westport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Westport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In terms of college education, Westport is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.28% of adults in Westport have a college degree.